aman-24052001/Gen-ai-ref/LLM_Evaluation.md

 ---

-📌 Save This as a Markdown File (evaluation.md)

-To use this on GitHub, create a file evaluation.md and copy-paste this content.

 # How to Evaluate a Large Language Model (LLM)
 Evaluating an **LLM** is essential to ensure quality, accuracy, and fairness.